 I spend a lot of time at the hardware store.
 And last week I spotted this flower mat — the Blumz Sink Mat! — I love that exclamation point! — It’s an exciting sink mat! — and it looked like something that could be fun to print with!

 In honor of Spring’s inevitable arrival (yes, it WILL get warmer) and St. Patty’s Day (I married a “Doorley”, after all), we used green and yellow paint.
-The green is Biocolor and the yellow is tempera, for no other reason than that’s what was handy.
-Oh, and wait ’til you see the Leprechaun at the end of the post…

 And then we added a sheet of paper, pressed it down with the palms of our hands, and pulled our first print.